 How can I be involved?

 Community members help determine an area's land use policy through the Community Plan process, and by participating in the process as Plans are amended.
 Community consensus and support are vitally important – work with your neighbors and community members to reach agreement and share your collective vision.

-After the Community Plan Update is approved by the Metro Planning Commission, the land use (community character) policy it includes becomes the foundation of zoning and subdivision choices.
+After the Community Plan Update is approved by the Metro Planning Commission, the land use (community character) policy it includes becomes the foundation of zoning choices.
 Planners then refer to that policy as they review development applications and make recommendations to the Planning Commission.
-After the plan is established, community groups help ensure proper implementation by staying involved in zone changes, subdivision applications, and other development coming to the area.
+After the plan is established, community groups help ensure proper implementation by staying involved in zone changes and other development coming to the area.